AmarSaggu/Compiler/README.md

 # The Language
 The language being created here will be based on elements from Lua and Haskell, mixing Lua with some functional elements borrowed from Haskell.

-There are two types of variables in the language right now; integers and strings.
+Variables are a handy part of the language.
+They can store integers, booleans, strings and functions.
 There is no need to specify types as they are deduced by the compiler.

 A program just consists of a list of variable assignments.
 The following is be a valid program:
 ```